• Recipes

 Longtime Practical Kitchen readers know that four of my favorite ingredients are garlic, parmesan cheese, chicken, and pasta.
 I don't know if these are the most common ingredients in your kitchen, but they are in mine.

 If you've never made a one-skillet or one-pot pasta dish before, you're going to love this.
-You basically cook everything — including the pasta — all in one skillet on the stovetop!
+You basically cook everything — including the pasta — all in one skillet on the stovetop.
+That's right, you don't even need to get out a separate pot to boil water for the pasta.
+It's pasta, risotto-style!

 This garlic parmesan chicken pasta recipe is perfect if you're busy and need to make dinner quickly, or if you hate washing dishes, or just want to do a lot with as few ingredients as possible.